Model-Based Imitation Learning Using Entropy Regularization of Model and Policy: PROPOSED METHOD

 The first term of the right-hand side of (1) corresponds to model cloning, and the third term is the regularizer, which resembles SQIL.
 We call this approach Entropy-Regularized Model and Behavior Cloning (ERMBC).

 The other is MB-ERIL without training the generator inspired by ASAF.
-This approach simply skips lines 7 and 8 of Algorithm~\ref{alg:MB-ERIL}.
-It means that it does not learn from the additional simulated trajectories even though the model is maintained explicitly.
+This approach simply skips lines 7 and 8 of Algorithm~\ref{alg:MB-ERIL}, meaning that it does not learn from the additional simulated trajectories even though the model is maintained explicitly.
 We call this approach MB-ERIL without Policy Evaluation (MB-ERIL{\textbackslash}PE).